 Watching her, he reflected on his uselessness.
 He could recite the names of the spices she used.
 He could follow the recipe if she shared it with him.
 He wasn’t sure if he could ladle her stew without scalding his wrists.

 He caught a fleeting glimpse of Johanna.
 Seeing him, too, the Casaanite servant navigated a sea of cooks to reach his archway.
 Vanishing into smoke, the stout woman reappeared so suddenly she startled him.

-“Zuran, I didn’t take you out of the South Tower so you could watch and do nothing, eh?” she piped in that accent that often made her sound as if she were asking a question.
+“Zuran, I did not take you out of the South Tower so you watch and do nothing, eh?” she piped in that accent that often made her sound as if she were asking a question.